FouadHellal/FouadHellal/README.md

   <img src="https://media.giphy.com/media/L8K62iTDkzGX6/giphy.gif" alt="Coding" width="50"/>
 </p>

-- 🔭 I’m currently working on **A network solution interface that has multiple monitoring features**
+- 🔭 I’m currently working as IT Centralized Services & Clients support for Utilis IT
+-     Also doing my PhD at USTHB
 - 🌱 I’m currently learning **Network Security & AI**

-- 👯 I’m looking to collaborate on **the IT services**
+-
 - 👨‍💻 All of my projects are available at [github.com/FouadHellal](https://github.com/FouadHellal)

-- 💬 Ask me about : **Django, Python, AI, Networking and Telecom.**
+- 💬 Ask me about : **AI, Networking and IT.**

 - 📫 To reach me : **helfouad@gmail.com**